 That conversion experience was real.
 That reality surfaces again and again.
 As I have charted out elsewhere in print, subtle linguistic evidence makes it apparent that Alma’s three accounts of his conversion in Mosiah 27, Alma 36, and Alma 38 all originated from the same man.
 Remarkably, even though these tellings come from three different times or stations in Alma’s life, and even though they are separated in the Book of Mormon by many words, events, conflicts, and distractions reported in more than a hundred pages of printed text, Alma’s distinctive words and phrases come through loud and clear, bearing the unmistakable imprints of a single distinctive person.
 His conversion story becomes the heart of his farewell testimony to his son Shiblon in Alma 38, who, Alma reminds, had been delivered by God from bonds and stoning at the hands of the Zoramites just as Alma had been delivered from his own spiritual bondage and work of destruction.
 His conversion stands behind his words of warning to the people in Ammonihah that they will be utterly destroyed if they, as he had once done, sought to “destroy his people” (9:19); and again, the “marvelous light” (36:20) of that conversion stands behind his encouragement to the poor in Antionum, who are told that they can plant the seed of truth, feel it swell, and taste its light and know as he came to know that the truth is good and that it is real (32:35).
 In these and many other ways, Alma’s indelible conversion gives his words potent credibility as he speaks incessantly from this platform of real personal experience.

-Because of his own deliverance, Alma repeatedly testifies that there is no other way by which we can be saved than through the atoning blood of Jesus Christ.
-In his sermons, you can find him speaking of merciful deliverance on at least twelve major occasions.
-The crux of Alma 7 deals with the deliverance of the Atonement, with the suffering that Christ bore, painfully reminiscent of Alma’s own bitter suffering that racked him with eternal torment and pain.
-The plan of redemption is again a major theme in Alma 12–13, when he himself is in dire need of deliverance from prison in Ammonihah, and again in Alma 33, where he appropriately quotes to the Zoramites the words of Zenos, who like them had himself been excluded from places of worship yet knew how to pray to and be heard by his Redeemer.
+Because of his own deliverance, alma repeatedly testifies that there is no other way by which we can be saved than through the atoning blood of Jesus Christ.
+In his sermons, you can find him speaking of the merciful deliverance on at least twelve major occasions.
+The crux of Alma 7 deals with the deliverance of the Atonement, with the suffering that Christ bore, painfully reminiscent of alma's own bitter suffering that racked him with eternal torment and pain.
+The plan of redemption is again a major theme in Alma 12-1, when he himself is in dire need of deliverance from prison in Ammonihah and again in Alma 33, where he appropriately quotes to the Zoramites the words of Zenos, who like them had himself been excluded from places of worship yet knew how to pray to and be heard by his Redeemer.
 Over and over, the atoning Christ, who joyously brings deliverance, is the central figure in the concerns of Alma.
-We misread Alma if we do not see his words against the setting of his personal experiences of deliverence.
+We misread Alma if we do not see his words against the setting of his personal experiences of deliverance.

 Because of his own fortuitous redemption, Alma’s character is infused with patience and generosity toward others.
 He generously dedicated himself to proclaiming the word, because, as he says in Alma 6:5, “the word of God was liberal unto all.”
 Alma turned no one away.
 He went to the poor, to the rich, to his enemies, to his friends.
 He would give them anything, for he personally had been given much.

 Thus, when Alma speaks of the judgment of God, he speaks with legal experience.
-In at least ten passages, you can find Alma talking about God judging his people.
-For example, when Alma describes what it will be like when we stand before the judgment bar of God in Alma 5:15–23, he devotes nine verses to describing how we will feel standing before God as our judge.
-He asks: When we look up to God in that day, “do ye imagine to yourselves that ye can lie unto the Lord and say our works have been righteous?
-Or can ye imagine yourselves brought before the tribunal of God with your souls filled with guilt and remorse, having a remembrance of all your guilt, yea a remembrance that ye have set at defiance the commandments of God?”
+In at lease ten passages, you can find Alma talking about God judging his people. for example, Alma describes what it will be like when we stand before the judgment bar of God in Alma 5: 15-23, he devotes nine verses to describing how we will feel standing before God as our judge.
+He asks: When we look up to God in that day, "do ye imagine to yourselves that ye can lie unto the Lord in that day, and say--Lord, our works have been righteous works upon the face of the earth--and that he will save you?
+Or otherwise, can ye imagine yourselves brought before the tribunal of God with your souls filled with guilt and remembrance of all your wickedness, yea, a remembrance that ye have set at defiance the commandments of God?"
 This sounds to me like a judge speaking to us, like a person who has had actual people standing before him, waffling, trying to lie, trying to misrepresent, but feeling shame and knowing full well that they must be held accountable for what they have done.

 Judge Alma is the one who tells us most explicitly in Alma 12:14 the three evidentiary grounds on which we will be judged: by our words, our deeds, and our thoughts.
 He says, “For our words will condemn us, yea, all our works will condemn us; . . . and our thoughts will also condemn us, and in this awful state will shall not dare to look up to our God; and we would fain be glad if we could command the rocks and the mountains to fall upon us to hide us from his presence.”

-Again, it is Alma the judge who articulates the meaning of restorative justice in Alma 41.
-He explains that the meaning of the word restoration is to bring back good for that which is good; evil for that which is evil; devilish for that which is devilish.
-This restorative concept, which epitomized the ancient Israelite eye-for-eye, bruise-for-bruise rubric of talionic justice, undergirded Hebrew law in biblical times, as judge Alma would well have known.
+Again, it is Alma the judge who articulates the meaning of restorative justice in alma 41.
+He explains that the meaning of the word restoration is to bring back good fror that which is good; evil for that which is evil; devilish for that which is devilish.
+The restorative concept, which epitomized the ancient Israelite eye-for-eye, bruise-for-bruise rubric of talionic justice, the undergirded Hebrew law in biblical times, as Alma would well have known.